-There are a couple of touring sober raves dedicated to raving while straight that you might want to check out.
+There are a couple of touring sober raves dedicated to raving without drugs that you might want to check out.

 The Daybreaker brand has grown from its New York roots and now holds events in over 15 different cities across the world including San Francisco, Austin, DC, New York, and Amsterdam.

-At the end of the day, you can rave in a safe space and enjoy elements that you might never have noticed while under the influence.
-The music is just as loud, the people just as happy, the mood just as vibrant – only this time everyone’s straight.
+At the end of the day, you can be raving without drugs in a safe space and enjoy elements that you might never have noticed while under the influence.
+The music is just as loud, the people just as happy, the mood just as vibrant only this time everyone’s straight.